-- Mental health is not a fringe issue, but a vital workplace consideration that affects productivity, demand and confidence- and the effects that COVID-19 has had on mental health will continue for years to come. - 2.
-The government should recognise that the pandemic has exacerbated mental health difficulties and created a mental health crisis.
-Mind research shows that more than 1 in 5 adults with no previous experience of poor mental health have reported that their mental health is poor or very poor. - 3.
+- 7. The government should recognise that the pandemic has exacerbated mental health difficulties and created a mental health crisis.
+Mind research shows that more than 1 in 5 adults with no previous experience of poor mental health have reported that their mental health is poor or very poor.
+In our survey, 52.29% of our members said that COVID-19 is having a negative impact on their mental health. - 8.
 25% of those who try to access NHS mental health support are unable to get support.
-Access to mental health support should be drastically widened, increasing the supply of freely available counselling and other mental health treatments. - 4.
-The government should also recognise the extent to which the recession and economic difficulties, as well as the emotional challenges of lockdown and the loss of loved ones have affected mental health. - 5.
-Furthermore, the money and mental health commissions has published a report showing that annual median income for people with common mental health conditions is £8,400 less than the rest of the population, and people in this group are also less likely to be employed.
-This means people with mental health problems are more exposed to financial hardship, particularly in the economic crisis in the wake of the pandemic. - 6.
+Access to mental health support should be drastically widened, increasing the supply of freely available counselling and other mental health treatments. - 9.
+The government should also recognise the extent to which the recession and economic difficulties, as well as the emotional challenges of lockdown and the loss of loved ones have caused this crisis. - 10.
 Therefore, the government should ensure that the benefits system provides a safety net, rather than a further cause of distress.
-It should also continue to provide support to the third sector. - 7.
-The government should ensure that mental health is accessible to the most vulnerable group, include BAME (Black, Asian and ethnic minority) workers.
+It should also continue to provide support to the third sector. - 11.
+Finally, the government should ensure that mental health is accessible to the most vulnerable group, include BAME (Black, Asian and ethnic minority) workers.
 This includes ensuring that mental health services, as well as the wider healthcare sector, are culturally competent.